AdaDiff: Accelerating Diffusion Models through Step-Wise Adaptive Computation: Abstract

 \section{Abstract}

-Diffusion models achieve great success in generating diverse and high-fidelity images.
-The performance improvements come with low generation speed per image, which hinders the application diffusion models in real-time scenarios.
-The generation of diffusion models generally requires multi-step network inference.
-While some certain predictions benefit from the full computation of the model in each sampling iteration, not every iteration requires the same amount of computation, potentially leading to computation waste.
-In this work, we propose DeeDiff, an early exiting framework that adaptively allocates computation resources in each sampling step to improve the generation efficiency of diffusion models.
-Specifically, we introduce a timestep-aware uncertainty estimation module (UEM) for diffusion models which is attached to each intermediate layer to estimate the prediction uncertainty of each layer.
-The uncertainty is regarded as the signal to decide if the inference terminates.
-Moreover, we propose uncertainty-aware layer-wise loss to fill the performance gap between full models and early-exited models.
-With such loss strategy, our model is able to obtain comparable results as full-layer models.
-Extensive experiments of class-conditional, unconditional, and text-guided generation on several datasets show that our method achieves state-of-the-art performance and efficiency compared to existing early exiting methods on diffusion models.
-More importantly, our method even brings extra benefits to baseline models and obtains better performance on CIFAR-10 and Celeb-A datasets.
-Full code and model are released for reproduction.\footnote{Project Repo: \url{https://anonymous.4open.science/r/DeeDiff-E0F7/}}
+Diffusion models achieve great success in generating diverse and high-fidelity images, yet their widespread application, especially in real-time scenarios, is hampered by their inherently slow generation speed.
+The slow generation stems from the necessity of multi-step network inference.
+While some certain predictions benefit from the full computation of the model in each sampling iteration, not every iteration requires the same amount of computation, potentially leading to inefficient computation.
+Unlike typical adaptive computation challenges that deal with single-step generation problems, diffusion processes with a multi-step generation need to dynamically adjust their computational resource allocation based on the ongoing assessment of each step's importance to the final image output, presenting a unique set of challenges.
+In this work, we propose {\sysname}, an adaptive framework that dynamically allocates computation resources in each sampling step to improve the generation efficiency of diffusion models.
+To assess the effects of changes in computational effort on image quality, we present a timestep-aware uncertainty estimation module (UEM).
+Integrated at each intermediate layer, the UEM evaluates the predictive uncertainty.
+This uncertainty measurement serves as an indicator for determining whether to terminate the inference process.
+Additionally, we introduce an uncertainty-aware layer-wise loss aimed at bridging the performance gap between full models and their adaptive counterparts.
+Comprehensive experiments including class-conditional, unconditional, and text-guided image generation across multiple datasets demonstrate superior performance and efficiency of {\sysname} relative to current early exiting techniques in diffusion models.
+Notably, we observe enhanced performance on FID, with an acceleration ratio reduction of around 45\%.
+Another exciting observation is that adaptive computation can synergize with other efficiency-enhancing methods such as reducing sampling steps to accelerate inference.